nuha-samson/creative-lab/README.md

 - HTML / CSS / JavaScript
 - Git & GitHub
-- ...and whatever else I stumble across
+- ...and whatever language I stumble across

 ## 📂 The Projects

-Everything is organized into folders.
-Each one is its own little world with its own goal and structure.
+Everything here are used by me.
+I am building tools for myself.

 I'll be adding more as I go! 🚀